• Skip to primary navigation

 What does no-churn mean?

 The no-churn method involves making homemade ice cream without an ice cream machine and egg yolks.
-For example, blending the fatty, heavy cream incorporates air and the sweetened condensed milk, creating a creamy consistency desired in ice cream treats.
+For example, blending the fatty, heavy cream with air and the sweetened condensed milk creates a creamy consistency desired in ice cream treats.

 Why ripe mangoes?

-This help with the fresh mango flavor coming out more and is easier to eat and scoop when frozen.
+This helps bring out the fresh mango flavor more, and it is easier to eat and scoop when frozen.

 Can I use a food processor?